Who was your favorite character and why? Who was your least favorite?

 Would you consider Heber’s consummation of his plural marriage to be a form of sexual assault, or love?
 What were his motivations for marriage to Josephine?
 Did he love her?

-The Mormon prophet, Joseph Smith, initiated polygamy and married a fourteen-year-old girl, as well as women who were already married to living husbands.
+Joseph Smith, the first prophet of The Church of Jesus Christ of Latter-day Saints, initiated polygamy and married a fourteen-year-old girl, as well as women who were already married to living husbands.
 Do you think an act can be moral in one social or historical context and immoral in another?

 Do you think plural marriage would be more difficult for the first wife, or the second?
 What circumstances would make it more, or less, so?

 Are there differences between Mormon pioneer polygamy and contemporary polygamy among fundamentalists?

 Polygamy is illegal in every state in the U.S. but it is quietly tolerated due to the difficulty of prosecution.
 Instead, officials target sexual assault and rape involving underage girls living in polygamous communities.
 Should polygamy be legal?
 What should be the age of consent for marriage?

 The book began as a story about an innocent young girl coming of age.
 Did the violence she encountered surprise you?
 What were her coping strategies?

 What were the motivations of those who participated in the Mountain Meadows Massacre?
 Do you think the book is sympathetic to or judgmental of 19th-century Latter-day Saints in southern Utah?